swaptacular/swpt_creditors/README.md

 PROTOCOL_BROKER_THREADS=3
 PROTOCOL_BROKER_PREFETCH_COUNT=10

+# The binding key with which the "$PROTOCOL_BROKER_QUEUE"
+# RabbitMQ queue is bound to the "creditors_in" RabbitMQ topic
+# exchange exchange (default "#").
+The binding key must consist
+# of zero or more 0s or 1s, separated by dots, ending with a hash
+# symbol.
+For example: "0.1.#", "1.#", or "#".
+PROTOCOL_BROKER_QUEUE_ROUTING_KEY=#

+# Set this to "true" (default "false") after splitting a parent
+# database shard into two children shards.
+Set this back
+# to "false", once all left-over records have been deleted from
+# the child shard.
+IGNORE_PARENT_SHARD_MESSAGES=false

 # The processing of incoming events consists of several stages.
 The
 # following configuration variables control the number of worker
 # threads that will be involved on each respective stage (default